sourcegraph/handbook/content/departments/cloud/technical-docs/v2.0/index.md

 ## Architecture

 The largest architecture changes are moving from a standalone VM to GKE.
-Learn more from various WIP [Cloud v2 diagrams](https://app.excalidraw.com/o/4Dr1S6qmmY7/9eJlHswH65d).
+Learn more from our [Cloud v2 diagrams](https://app.excalidraw.com/s/4Dr1S6qmmY7/4yUYgWaRxYx).

 ### Postgres